Multiplier Simulation and Factorization

 def fa(a, b, i, o, s):

-return (a + b + i) - (2 * o + s) == 0
+return ((a + b + i) - (2 * o + s) == 0)

-The function fa returns an expression that enforces consistency between the input and output bits of a full adder.
+The function fa returns an expression that enforces consistency between the input and output bits of a full adder. expr == 0 returns a QUBO expression whose minimum value is 0 exactly when expr == 0 holds, i.e., when the full adder is consistent.

 Adder

 Assume that lists a, b, and s represent integers.
 We assume that a and b each have N elements representing N-bit integers, while s has N + 1 elements representing an (N + 1)-bit integer.
-The following function adder returns a QUBO expression whose minimum value is 0 if and only if a + b == s holds:
+The following function adder returns a QUBO expression whose minimum value is 0 if and only if a + b == s holds.
+Because a, b, and s may be containers of different element types (binary variables, expressions, or integer constants), no explicit type annotation is needed — Python’s dynamic typing lets each call site pass whichever list or array it has:

 def adder(a, b, s):